Heidelberg: Population

 The population of the city of Heidelberg exceeded 100,000 for the first time in 1946.
-It is a city with an international population, including one of the largest American communities outside North America, but this is not analysed in the Heidelberg population statistics.
-At the end of December 2011, the city had 149,633 inhabitants with an official primary residence in Heidelberg (not including the soldiers and employees of the U.S. Army and their dependents, a total of about 20,000 people), a historic high.
+It is a city with an international population, including one of the largest American communities outside North America, but this factor is not included in official city statistics.
+In December 2011, the city had 149,633 inhabitants with an official primary residence in Heidelberg (not including the soldiers and employees of the U.S. Army and their dependents, a total of about 20,000 people), a historic high.

 The following table shows the number of inhabitants within the boundaries of the city at the time.
 To 1833 they are mostly estimates, then census results or official updates of the statistical offices of the time or the city administration.
 The data refer from 1843 to the "local population", from 1925 to the resident population and since 1987 the "population at the site of their main dwelling."
 Prior to 1843 the population was determined by non-uniform collection procedures.

 Heidelberg currently has a population of about 160,000 and is the 5th largest city in Baden-Württemberg.
 About 37,000 (24% of the population) are students, which makes Heidelberg one of the largest university cities in Germany.
-Heidelberg's population has grown since 1945 (after WWII) and has almost never declined due to the popularity of this city, where many workers, students, and entrepreneurs have moved to Heidelberg.
+Heidelberg's population has grown since 1945 (after WWII) and has almost never declined due to the popularity of this city's academic and research strengths.